I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltsetsecurityobject.md

 <p>For more information about security and access control, see the documentation on these topics in the Windows SDK. </p>

-<p>The <b>FltSetSecurityObject</b> routine is present and supported starting with Windows Vista.
-In Windows 2000, Windows XP, and Server 2003 SP1, the routine is present but not supported, and will return STATUS_NOT_IMPLEMENTED if called in any of these environments.</p>

-<p>A security descriptor can be in absolute or self-relative form.
-In self-relative form, all members of the structure are located contiguously in memory.
-In absolute form, the structure only contains pointers to the members.
-For more information, see "Absolute and Self-Relative Security Descriptors" in the Security section of the Microsoft Windows SDK documentation. </p>

-<p>For more information about security and access control, see the documentation on these topics in the Windows SDK. </p>

 ## -requirements
 <table>
 <tr>